UKHomeOffice/application-container-platform/how-to-docs/kubernetes-robot-token.md

-# Getting a Kubernetes Robot Token in the UK cluster
+# Getting a Kubernetes Robot Token for a UK cluster

 ## Users